sjbylo/aba/README.md

 - **Private subnet** (optional)
 - **One or two Bastion hosts**
   - A RHEL host or VM
-  - One bastion with Internet access
+  - One bastion (or laptop) with Internet access
   - User account with sudo configured (with root access).
   - 50G or more of disk space in your home directory.
 Much more space is required if Operators are intended to be installed.
   - Internet access from your bastion to download the container images and RPMs.